API authentication using an API token

 The full URL of the call would be:

-The username and password can either be passed in as either
+The username and password should be passed in as

 The token will be returned in the response's

 X-Security-Token header.
 To use this token add the token to the value to the